 Radha (Nargis), now an old woman, remembers her past.
 She remembers her married life.
 The family has to work extremely hard to pay off the moneylender, Sukhilala (Kanhaiyalal).
 Her husband (Raj Kumar) loses both his arms in an accident and feeling useless, abandons the family.
 Alone, Radha has to raise her children while fending off financial as well as sexual pressures from Sukhilala.
-One son dies in a flood, and in later years one son, Ramu (Rajendra Kumar), grows to be a dutiful young man while the other, Birju (Sunil Dutt), becomes a rebel committed to direct, violent action.
-Finally to preserve the honour of the village, Radha puts an end to Birju’s rebellious activities by shooting him down.
+One child dies in a catastrophic flood which Rahda manages to survive with her two other children.
+In later years, one son, Ramu (Rajendra Kumar), grows to be a dutiful young man while the other, Birju (Sunil Dutt), becomes a rebel with a cause, committed to direct, violent action.
+Finally to preserve the honour of the village, Radha puts an end to Birju’s rebellious activities, when he kidnaps the moneylender’s daughter from her marriage platform, by shooting him down.

-The film makes heavy use of psychoanalytic and other kinds of symbolism and nationalist allegory – the peasants forming a chorus outlining a map of India, for instance In fact, everything about the film is highly charged right down to the strong, earthy central performance of Nargis.
-The film represents the pinnacle of her career and won her the Best Actress award at the prestigious Karlovy Vary festival.
+The film makes heavy use of psychoanalytic and other kinds of symbolism and nationalist allegory – the peasants forming a chorus outlining a map of India, for instance.
+Memorable sequences include the catastrophic floods that ravage the land bringing famine in its wake, the climax. of course, when a mother has to shoot her own son down and the most iconic scene of the film where Radha goes to give herself up to Sukhilala so that her children can eat.
+In fact, everything about the film is highly charged right down to the strong central performance of Nargis.
+The film represents the highpoint of her incredible career and won her the Best Actress award at the prestigious Karlovy Vary International Film Festival.
 To quote a review of the film, “Remove Nargis and there is no Mother India.
 Nargis is both the body and soul of the picture.
 Never before has this girl given such a superb and dynamic performance.
 Nargis reaches such rare heights of emotion that it will be difficult to find another artiste in the entire film world today to compare with her.
 Nargis lives the role better than Radha could have lived it.”

-Other effective performances in the film come from Sunil Dutt as the wayward son Birju (though this performance has not held up as well today), Master Sajid as the young Birju and Kanhaiyalal as the creepily, evil moneylender, Sukhilala.
-Incidentally, Kanhaiyalal, who all but steals the film from Nargis, had played the role of Sukhilala in Aurat as well!
-Initially, Dilip Kumar and Hollywood star Sabu were in the running for Sunil Dutt’s role and it is said that Dilip Kumar made Gunga Jumna (1961) with himself as the wayward brother as an answer to Mother India.
+Other effective performances in the film come from Sunil Dutt as the wayward son and a precursor to the ‘angry young man, Birju though this mannered performance has not held up as well today, Master Sajid as the young Birju and Kanhaiyalal as the creepily, evil moneylender, Sukhilala.
+Incidentally, Kanhaiyalal, who all but steals the film from Nargis, had played the role of Sukhilala in Aurat also.
+Such was his impact in Aurat that Mehboob was certain that Kanhaiyalal would have to reprise the role in Mother India as well for he could think of no other actor doing justice to the role.
+Initially, Dilip Kumar and Hollywood star, Sabu, were both in the running for Sunil Dutt’s role at one time or the other and it is said that Dilip Kumar made Gunga Jumna (1961) with himself as the wayward brother to get over the disappointment of not working in Mother India.

 It is a well-known story that while shooting for the film, Nargis was trapped amidst lit haystacks.
 As the flames got higher and higher, Sunil Dutt playing her rebellious son, Birju, in the film ran through the fire and rescued her.
 He proposed to her and Nargis married Sunil Dutt and quit films after marriage.
 She did lend her voice and we do see her silhouette in Sunil Dutt’s ‘one actor movie monument’, Yaadein (1964), and she did make a comeback of sorts, expertly playing a woman with a split personality in Raat Aur Din (1967), winning the National Award for the same.